Page images

 And his refulgent Queen, with powers combin'd,

-Of broken troops an easy conqueft find.
+Of broken troops an eafy conqueft find.

-Clubs, Diamonds, Hearts, in wild disorder feen,
+Clubs, Diamonds, Hearts, in wild disorder seen,

 With throngs promifcuous ftrow the level green.